Sheriff: Suspect in dance club shooting killed self in van

-“We believe there is a person inside of that vehicle.
-We don’t know their condition, but we’re going to handle that in safest manner that we possibly can and try and identify that person.
-Could it be our suspect?
-Possibly,” Luna said.

-In response to a question, Luna said it was possible that the person barricaded in van is dead.

-Members of SWAT team entered the van a short time later and looked through its contents before walking away.
-It was unclear what they found.
+Members of a SWAT team entered the van a short time later and looked through its contents before walking away.

-Authorities said Sunday they know the suspect’s name but declined to release it because it could complicate their ability to apprehend him.
-But they did release a photo showing an Asian man wearing glasses and a winter hat.
-The image was taken from the attempted shooting in Alhambra.

-The sheriff declined to say what type of gun was recovered in Alhambra.
-He said investigators believe the gun used in Monterey Park was not an assault rifle.

 The massacre was the nation’s fifth mass killing this month.
 It was also the deadliest attack since May 24, when 21 people were killed in an elementary school in Uvalde, Texas.